Skip to content

 }) } )

-onTransform is called after routing but before validation, so we can do something like logging the request that is defined without 404 Not found route.
+onTransform is called after routing but before validation, so we can do something like logging the request that is defined without triggering the 404 Not found route.

-This allow us to log the request before it is processed, and we can see the request body and path parameters.
+This allows us to log the request before it is processed, and we can see the request body and path parameters.

 Scope

-By default, lifecycle hook is encapsulated.
-Hook is applied to routes in the same instance, and is not applied to other plugins (routes that not defined in the same plugin).
+By default, the lifecycle hook is encapsulated.
+Hook is applied to routes in the same instance, and is not applied to other plugins (routes that are not defined in the same plugin).

-This means onTransform log will not be called on other instance, unless we explcity defined as scoped or global.
+This means the log function, in the onTransform hook, will not be called on other instances, unless we explicitly defined it as scoped or global.

 Authentication

-Now we may want to add authorization to our routes, so only owner of the note can update or delete the note.
+Now we may want to add restrictions to our routes, so only the owner of the note can update or delete it.

 Let's create a user.ts file that will handle the user authentication: